serverpod/serverpod_docs/docs/01-get-started.md

 ```

 ### Reading and writing to the database
 Add a `table` key to your protocol file to add a mapping to the database.
-Here is the `Company` class from earlier with a database table mapping:
+The value specified after the key sets the database table name.
+Here is the `Company` class from earlier with a database table mapping to a table called `company`:

 ```yaml
 class: Company